Quick Recap of 2018, Goals for 2019 and How I’ll Accomplish Them

 We published ~150 posts for the year and I consider that a huge feat.
 Anyone who runs a blog can tell you that consistency is the key, but it's also one of the hardest things to accomplish.
 Somehow we were able to make that happen thanks to many people including the members of the WCI network (White Coat Investor & Physician on Fire), my business manager, guest posters, virtual assistants, etc. (By the way, we're always open to guest posts on topics that our readers would enjoy.)

 We created many fantastic partnerships (after much vetting) to provide quality opportunities for readers to create their own passive income.
-MLG Capital, Alpha Investing, and EquityMultiple are three such companies that treat clients with respect, run their business with integrity, and have fantastic track records.
+MLG Capital, Alpha Investing, and EquityMultiple are three such companies that treat clients with respect, run their businesses with integrity, and have fantastic track records.

-We got our facebook group, Passive Income Docs, up and running with nearly 5000 physicians who eat, breathe, and sleep passive income.
+We got our Facebook group, Passive Income Docs, up and running with nearly 5000 physicians who eat, breathe, and sleep on passive income.
 Okay, most are just interested in learning more about it, but the group is just made up of awesome people.
 It really took off after I had my big reveal, and has been a tremendous resource for everyone, especially me.
 Thank you to the moderators, Dr. Pranay Parikh and Doc Linus for making it a safe and productive forum.

-As for income, I have to say it's been an amazing year where the gross revenue of the business in 2019 increased from 2018 about 7x.
+As for income, I have to say it's been an amazing year where the gross revenue of the business in 2019 increased from 2018 by about 7x.
 The new partnerships mentioned above were key in making this happen.
 I also learned quite a bit about how to optimize the business from my WCI partners and by learning from other successful bloggers/podcasters in the space.